ZY-LIi/IEEE_TGRS_SPFormer/README.md

     data.py ......
 A data processing script for hyperspectral image. loop_train_test.py ......
 Perform iterative training and testing loops, saving the model weights in the 'save\models' directory, and storing the confusion matrix of the test results in the 'save\results' directory. loss_function.py ......
 A script for calculating training loss.

-1. Begin by executing AutoEncoder.py to initiate the training of the autoencoder for the specific dataset.
-It is advised to set the training iterations to a minimum of 50.
-Manually save the model with the lowest loss, and take note of the file path for the corresponding .pt file.
-2. Proceed to run main.py for model training and testing on the specified dataset.
-Ensure that you accurately input the autoencoder's file path into the designated dictionary variable before initiating the process.